-7 INTEGRATION VIA ODBC, OLE
+7 INTEGRATION VIA ACTIVE X, DAO, AND ODBC

-Arena is a Microsoft® Windows® 95 and Windows® NT compliant product.
+Arena is a Microsoft[®] Windows[®] 95 and Windows[®] NT compliant product.
 The entire product was developed using Microsoft's Foundation Classes (MFC) and is written in object-oriented Visual C++TM.
 This allows users to leverage Microsoft's open architecture to integrate external data and applications with Arena models.

-Arena is also Microsoft® Office compliant that means that it utilizes all of the standard user interface options (e.g., toolbar buttons, function keys, etc.) that are in use in all Microsoft® Office products.
+Arena is also Microsoft[®] Office compliant, that means that it utilizes all of the standard user interface options (e.g., toolbar buttons, function keys, etc.) that are in use in all Microsoft[®] Office products.

-Arena's support of OLE (Object Linking and Embedding) allows the user to embed other technologies such as Excel[®] spreadsheets, Microsoft[®] Word files, clipart, and Microsoft[®] PowerPoint[®] presentations within simulation models.
+Arena's support of Active X (formerly known as OLE) allows the user to embed other technologies such as Excel[®] spreadsheets, Microsoft[®] Word files, clipart, and Microsoft[®] PowerPoint[®] presentations within simulation models.

-Arena's support of ODBC (Open Database Connectivity) allows the user to integrate all database systems that are compliant with Microsoft's ODBC standard.
-Model data contained in products like FoxPro® database, Excel®, Oracle®, Informix®, and many others can easily be read into an Arena model without taking the time to enter it manually.
-For example, if a user has an Excel® file containing information on a manufacturing process plan, it can be directly imported to an Arena model via an ODBC wizard.
+Arena's support of DAO (Data Access Objects) and ODBC (Open Database Connectivity) allows the user to integrate all database systems that are compliant with Microsoft's ODBC standard.
+Model data contained in products like FoxPro[®] database, Excel[®], Oracle[®], Informix[®], and many others can easily be read into an Arena model without taking the time to enter it manually.
+For example, if a user has an Excel[®] file containing information on a manufacturing process plan, it can be directly imported to an Arena model via an ODBC wizard.